User Guide

 EV Premium refers to the additional lifetime amount that you are willing to spend for an EV compared to a new equivalent non-EV.
 If lifetime savings are not a primary factor in your decision, you have the option to instruct the EVSA to recommend EVs, even when the EV lifetime cost savings is negative when compared to a new equivalent non-EV.

-For example, if a vehicle listed in the Vehicles without Suitable EV Recommendations table has positive EV lifetime savings, but the Daytime Charging Count is 3, it means that an EV was not recommended for that vehicle because the EV requires a daytime charge for three days within the selected report date range.
+For example, if a vehicle listed in the Fleet vehicles without EV fit table has positive EV lifetime savings, but the En-Route charging count is 3, it means that an EV was not recommended for that vehicle because the EV is projected to require an en-route charge for three days in a calendar month.

 Warnings and Exceptions